Checklist for Voyage to Catalina

-5) Wet Weather Gear – You need a jacket which will repel rain and/or sea spray.
+5) Wet Weather Gear – You need a jacket that will repel rain and/or sea spray.
 It is best to bring layers; fleece and wool are better than cotton.
-Skiing/snowboarding outfits work very well also.
+Skiing/snowboarding outfits work very well.

 It will be MUCH colder than you expect!

-8) Sea Sick Medication – The US Coast Guard recommends Bonine (non-prescription).
+8) Sea Sick Medication – The U.S. Coast Guard recommends Bonine (non-prescription).
 Dramamine is also widely used.
 Avoid heavy, greasy meals and alcohol prior to sailing, including the night before.
-Be sure to stay hydrated and have plenty of sleep.
-If you know you get motion sickness, see your physician for an appropriate prescription medication.
+Be sure to stay hydrated and get plenty of sleep.
+If you know you are prone to motion sickness, see your physician for an appropriate prescription medication.
 For a more holistic approach, try eating ginger in some form.
 Learn more about Motion Sickness.